-It follows that the natural calamities which sometimes occasion great distress are also the results of the working of laws.
+sion great distress are also the results of the working of laws.
 If miracles should happen to thwart the results of the operation of natural laws, knowledge and reasonable conduct would become impossible.
 Nature has a rhythm of her own and this is essential for man's life.

 The world is not a mere repetition of order; it makes advances into the future.
 In the cosmic process we notice the emergence of a series of levels of being each obeying its own laws, yet constituting an advance on the preceding members of the series.
-An early Upanisad, the Taittirīva, mentions five levels of reality in the cosmic process, anna or matter, prāna or life, manas or animal mind, vijñāna or human intelligence and ānanda or spiritual freedom.
+An early Upanisad, the Taittiriya, mentions five levels of reality in the cosmic process, anna or matter, prāna or life, manas or animal mind, vijñana or human intelligence and ānanda or spiritual freedom."
 These are qualitatively distinct.
 Each level has its own governing principles or laws peculiar to it.
 The laws of the higher level do not displace those of the lower but add something new or qualitatively distinct to them.
 Even the theory of dialectical idealism (Hegel) or materialism (Marx) admits the fact of advance.
 History is a forward movement and not an endless recurrence or repetition.
 The aim of the universe, for the Upanisad, is to produce beings in whom mind (manas) and intellect (vijñāna) shall lead to spiritual excellence (ananda).
 When the Kingdom of the Spirit, brahma-loka as it is called, is established we have the triumph and the fulfilment of the cosmic process.
-The promise of this Kingdom of
+The promise of this Kingdom of God is given to us in the God-men, Buddha, Zoroaster, Socrates, Jesus.